pymupdf/PyMuPDF/docs/document.rst

 .. [#f6] For a *False* the **complete document** must be scanned.
 Both methods **do not load pages,** but only scan object definitions.
 This makes them at least 10 times faster than application-level loops (where total response time roughly equals the time for loading all pages).
 For the :ref:`AdobeManual` (756 pages) and the Pandas documentation (over 3070 pages) -- both have no annotations -- the method needs about 11 ms for the answer *False*.
 So response times will probably become significant only well beyond this order of magnitude.

 .. [#f7] This only works under certain conditions.
 For example, if there is normal text covered by some image on top of it, then this is undetectable and the respective text is **not** removed.
 Similar is true for white text on white background, and so on.

+.. [#f8] Almost all supported document types -- including all images -- are detected by MuPDF's built-in content recognizer.
+Exceptions are many text-based formats like plain text, program source code, etc. which have no unambiguous way for content identification.
+The e-book formats MOBI (extension ``.mobi``) and FictionBook (extension ``.fb2``) are two other exceptions which will probably be covered by the recognition feature soon.
+In these cases, the respective file extensions **must** be present - or (especially when opening from memory) the ``filetype`` must specify the document type.

 .. include:: footer.rst